Cactoidal/GodotEthersV3/README.md

 ___

 Using GodotEthers is pretty straightforward.
-To interact with a contract, you just have to slap an ABI somewhere in your project, use `get_calldata()` for the function you want, then call `read_from_contract()` or `send_transaction()`.
+To interact with a contract, you just need to slap an ABI somewhere in your project, use `get_calldata()` for the function you want, then call `read_from_contract()` or `send_transaction()`.
 That's it!
 Encoding calldata and decoding the RPC response is all taken care of for you.

 You can also use `perform_request()` to call any Ethereum method.
 For example, you could use this to monitor a contract's activity with `eth_getLogs`.